Homelessness in New Zealand: History

+2010s

 During the 2010s, homelessness was reported to occur in parts of Central Auckland including the Auckland Domain, Birkenhead, Northcote, Grey Lynn, Glen Eden, Mangere, Manurewa and Papakura.
 These included individuals living in tents in the Domain and people residing in their vehicles.
 Key drivers included escaping domestic violence, poverty, substance abuse and being evicted from social housing.
-The The Salvation Army's Alan Johnson said that the number of homeless in Auckland had increased between 2013 and 2018 due to the city's housing market and drug proliferation.
+The Salvation Army's Alan Johnson said that the number of homeless in Auckland had increased between 2013 and 2018 due to the city's housing market and drug proliferation.
 In 2016, the Auckland City Mission estimated there were 177 rough sleepers living within 3 km of the Sky Tower and another 51 in emergency accommodation.
 In 2017, the Auckland Council estimated there were 23,409 homeless people within Auckland city.
 According to the Auckland Council and Housing First Auckland Collective's "Homeless Count," 3,674 people were homeless in Auckland (including both rough sleepers and those in temporary accommodation).
 In May 2019, "Homeless Count" estimated there were 800 rough sleepers in Auckland per night.

-In late January 2019, the New York Times reported rising housing prices to be a major factor in the increasing homelessness in New Zealand so that "smaller markets like Tauranga, a coastal city on the North Island with a population of 128,000, had seen an influx of people who had left Auckland in search of more affordable housing.
+In late January 2019, The New York Times reported rising housing prices to be a major factor in the increasing homelessness in New Zealand so that "smaller markets like Tauranga, a coastal city on the North Island with a population of 128,000, had seen an influx of people who had left Auckland in search of more affordable housing.
 Average property values in Tauranga had risen to $497,000 from $304,000 in the last five years, and Demographia now rated it among the 10 least affordable cities in the world — along with famously expensive locales such as Hong Kong, San Francisco, Sydney and Vancouver, British Columbia."

 In mid August 2019, the Associate Housing Minister Kris Faafoi and Social Development Minister Carmel Sepuloni announced that the Government would be launching a NZ$54 million program to tackle homelessness in New Zealand.
 This includes investing $31 million over the next four years for 67 intensive case managers and navigators to work with homeless people and a further $16 million for the Sustaining Tenancies Programme.
 This funding complements the Government's Housing First programme.